 • French Roulette (la partage / en prison): RTP 98.65%, House edge 1.35%

-It is important to note, however, that French roulette actually has the same RTP as European roulette – except when you play two-sided bets as that’s when la partage or en prison rules that reduce the house edge comes into effect.
+However, it is important to note that French Roulette has the same RTP as European Roulette – except when you play even money bets when la partage or en prison rules come into effect.

-Red/Black, Odd/Even, and Low/High are the three types of bets that, when played on French roulette with either la partage or en prison rules, will have an RTP of 98.65% or a house edge of 1.35%.
+Red/Black, Odd/Even, and Low/High are the three types of bets that, when played with either la partage or en prison rules, will have an RTP of 98.65% or a house edge of 1.35%.
 The other bets will have a house edge of 2.70%.

-In practice, that means that playing French roulette is beneficial only to those players who play two-sided bets and perhaps use some sort of money management strategy.
-Without a doubt, these players will make more money – or at least lose less – on French roulette than on standard European roulette.
+In practice, French Roulette only benefits players who play two-sided bets and perhaps use some money management strategy.
+These players will undoubtedly make more money or lose less than in standard European Roulette.

 French Roulette vs European Roulette

-The one and the only difference between French Roulette and European Roulette is what happens with the two-sided bets (Red/Black, Odd/Even, or Low/High) when the ball lands on Zero.
+The only difference between French Roulette and European Roulette is what happens with the two-sided bets (Red/Black, Odd/Even, or Low/High) when the ball lands on Zero.

-If you aren’t playing those bets, you’ll be winning exactly the same amount of money on either of these roulette tables.
+If you aren’t playing those bets, the payouts on either roulette table are the same.

-If, however, you are playing two-sided bets often, or even exclusively, you will greatly benefit from the la partage or en prison (depending on the table) rules explained above as the house edge on two-sided bets is reduced to half, from 2.70% on European Roulette to 1.35% on French Roulette.
+If, however, you are playing two-sided bets often, or even exclusively, you will significantly benefit from the la partage or en prison (depending on the table) rules explained above as the house edge on two-sided bets reduced to half, from 2.70% on European Roulette to 1.35% on French Roulette.

 French Roulette vs American Roulette

-These two types of roulette are on two opposite ends of the spectrum when it comes to the house edge.
+These two types of Roulette are on two opposite ends of the spectrum regarding the house edge.

-Zero is the pocket that provides the casino with a house edge in the first place, and American Roulette takes this a step further, adding another Zero (00) and therefore doubling the house edge.
+Zero is the pocket that provides the casino with a house edge, and American Roulette takes this a step further, adding another Zero (00) and, therefore, doubling the house edge.

 Conclusion